Šaľa: Geography

 Šaľa is located on the Danubian Lowland on both banks of the Váh River, around 65 km from Bratislava and 30 km from Nové Zámky.
 Besides the town itself, it also includes the settlements of Hetméň and Veča on the left and right banks of the river respectively.
 The town lies in the humid continental climactic zone.

 History

 Šaľa was first mentioned in 1002 in a document of Pannonhalma Abbey.
 It was promoted into a market town in 1536. Šaľa was also ruled by Ottomans between 1663 and 1686 as part of Uyvar Eyalet.
 The railway, built in 1850 between Vienna and Budapest speeded development in Šaľa.
 After 1918, the town became part of Czechoslovakia, however belonging for a short time between 1938 and 1945 again to Hungary before being returned to Czechoslovakia again. Šaľa became part of Slovakia on 1 January 1993 when Czechoslovakia was formally dissolved.

-Demographics

-According to the 2011 census, the town had 23,554 inhabitants.
-69% of inhabitants were Slovaks, 12% Hungarians, and 19% other nationality.

-According to the 2001 census, the town had 24,564 inhabitants.
-79.72% of inhabitants were Slovaks, 17.88% Hungarians, 0.48% Czechs and 0.40% Roma.
-The religious make-up was 66.63% Roman Catholics, 23.62% people with no religious affiliation and 4.00% Lutherans.
+Population